Resources for Family and Friends

 Other UC and Non-UC Programs (OAP)

-Depending on the circumstances, the student should do one of the following:
+Depending on the circumstances, do one of the following:

 - Contact local emergency services.

-- Contact their local education abroad program in-country support staff immediately.
+- Contact your local abroad program in-country support staff immediately.

 - Readjust to life back at UCR.